Ajay6093/Agentic-Context-Engineering/README.md

-# ACE Context (Retriever → Reflector → Curator) — Streamlit Demo
+# ACE Context Demo — Continuous Chat with Playbook

-This demo shows a simple **ACE** loop with a JSONL Playbook, a **Streamlit** UI, and optional **FAISS**-based semantic retrieval for Top‑K bullets.
+This demo shows a **continuous chat interface** with an **ACE** (Adaptive Context Engine) loop that builds a JSONL Playbook dynamically as you interact with it.
+Features include:
+- 💬 **Continuous chat** with conversation history
+- 📚 **Live playbook** that grows with each interaction
+- 📊 **Real-time visualizations** of playbook statistics
+- 🔍 **Detailed trace views** for each ACE pipeline run

 ## Features
-- View Playbook bullets (JSONL)
-- Run a "Generator" turn (uses OpenAI chat model) with **Top‑K** bullets injected
-- Reflect on the run to extract new bullets
-- Curate/merge bullets with dedup and helpful/harmful counters
+- **Chat Interface**: Natural conversation with the AI assistant
+- **Dynamic Playbook**: Automatically extracts and stores reusable bullets (strategies, pitfalls, guardrails)
-- **Optional:** enable FAISS semantic retrieval for Top‑K selection
+- **Retrieval Modes**: Score-based or FAISS semantic retrieval for Top-K bullets
+- **Reflection**: Each turn generates new insights that enrich the playbook
+- **Curation**: Automatic deduplication and ranking of bullets by helpful/harmful votes
+- **Visualizations**: Track playbook growth, tag frequencies, and helpful/harmful ratios

 ## Quickstart